Who we are

 28.10 It is recognised that some veterinary surgeons use social media websites that are not necessarily accessible to the general public, for example, to discuss veterinary practice and related issues.
 If a veterinary surgeon considers it is appropriate to discuss a case – for example to further an animal’s care or the care of future animals – steps should be taken to anonymise the client, and/or the client’s animal.
 Veterinary surgeons should note that although individual pieces of information may not breach client confidentiality, the totality of the published information could be sufficient to identify a client.

 28.11 Some clients may use public forums to make negative or adverse comments about a veterinary surgeon or practice, or to raise concerns about the treatment provided to their animal(s).
 Veterinary surgeons should seek to avoid engaging in disputes in a public forum and may invite clients who make negative comments or raise concerns to contact the practice directly to discuss further.
 Discretion should be used when deciding how much to say publicly.
-Veterinary surgeons should be very careful not to breach the Data Protection Act 1998 and caution should be taken so as not to disclose confidential information, which could result in a complaint to the Information Commissioner’s Office (ICO) or to the RCVS.
+Veterinary surgeons should be very careful not to breach applicable data protection laws and caution should be taken so as not to disclose confidential information, which could result in a complaint to the Information Commissioner’s Office (ICO) or to the RCVS.
 Those involved may need to seek specific advice from the ICO on matters of data protection, as appropriate.

 28.12 Concerns about inappropriate comments may also be reported to the site administrator / internet service provider and it may be possible for such comments to be removed.
 If a veterinary surgeon considers that the comments are defamatory, legal advice should be sought from an independent solicitor, or from the British Veterinary Association (BVA) legal helpline.